Prioritarianism

-Prioritarianism, or the priority view, is a view within ethics and political philosophy that "social welfare orderings should give explicit priority to the worse off".
-Prioritarianism resembles utilitarianism.
-Like utilitarianism, prioritarianism is a form of aggregative consequentialism; however, it differs in that it does not weight the well-being of all individuals equally, but instead prioritizes those individuals that are worse-off.
+Prioritarianism, the priority view, or priority to the worst off is a perspective within ethics and political philosophy stating that "social welfare orderings should give explicit priority to the worse off".
+Prioritarianism resembles utilitarianism, and is likewise a form of aggregative consequentialism.

-The term "prioritarianism" was coined by the moral philosopher Larry Temkin in an effort to explicate the theory's non-egalitarian form.
+The term "prioritarianism" was coined by the moral philosopher Larry Temkin.
 Richard Arneson, a proponent of the view, offers the following formulation: